 1. The coursework for the school psychology graduate program requires that students participate in coursework and experience that focuses on progressive practices, such as:

-2. The program was developed with careful attention to current guidelines outlined by the National Association of School Psychologists (NASP), as well as with skills that are considered important to school administrators, as follows:
+2. The program was developed with careful attention to current guidelines outlined by the National Association of School Psychologists (NASP) and includes skills that are considered important to school administrators:

 There are many job opportunities in the field of school psychology.
 Based on salaries, job availability and a low unemployment rates in the profession among other factors.